 Teaching arrangement and method of instruction:

 The teaching combines theoretical and practical approaches.

-All the reading material which is not available online will be posted a week in advance on the Moodle.
+The reading material will be posted on the Moodle.

 Additional Reading Material: